 SECURITIES LAW TREATISES AT PACE

-Securities Regulation, Louis Loss (4th ed.
-2006) (KF1439 .L6) (multi-vol. set); available on LexisNexis (FEDSEC;LOSS).
+Securities Regulation, Louis Loss (5th ed.
+2014) (KF1439 .L6) (two-vol. set); available on LexisNexis (FEDSEC;LOSS).
 The print edition is updated twice a year, while the database is updated only annually

 Treatise on the Law of Securities Regulation, Thomas Lee Hazen (6th ed.
 2009) (KF1439 .H39) (multi-vol. set); part of West's Practitioner Treatise Series.